jataware/cartwright/README.md

 ]

 For the classification data there are a set number of possible classifications after the validation code. dayFirst can be 'True' or 'False'.
+The 'format' of a date classification are created using this reference sheet: https://strftime.org/ .
 Possible classifciation options:
 1. "category": "None"
 2. "category": "geo", "subcategory":"continent"